iPadOS 15 Problems: 5 Things You Need to Know

 iPadOS 15 Performance

-If your iPad is running iPadOS 14.8 or an older version of iPadOS, and you’re feeling leery about the move to iPadOS 15, you’ll want to dig into feedback from those who have made the move to the software.
+If your iPad is running iPadOS 15.0 or an older version of iPadOS, and you’re feeling leery about the move to the latest version of iPadOS 15, you’ll want to dig into feedback from those who have made the move to the software.

 If you’ve already upgraded your iPad to iPadOS 15, you might want to monitor feedback about the update’s performance from other iPad users.